 If you ever intend on renting your property in D.C. every owner–from single family home to large multi-family properties–has to have a basic business license in order to do so.
 Whether your property is self-managed or managed by a third party company you will need proof of a BBL.
+If you encounter any if i restore my computer will i recover deleted files of these signs, it’s important to take immediate action to recover the corrupted file.
 Owners can obtain their BBL on their own or hire a firm like RentJiffy.com to obtain it.
 Pricing varies depending on your number of units.
 Also, make sure your COO (certificate of occupancy) is in order before you begin renting.

 - DCRA-Department of Consumer and Regulatory Affairs

 The DCRA wears many hats in the District.
 They issue BBLs, actively review construction documents before any building can commence, conduct inspections on buildings and rental properties and issue housing code violations to those in the wrong (I didn’t say all of those hats were nice!).
 According to the DCRA website; “The mission of the Department of Consumer and Regulatory Affairs (DCRA) is to protect the health, safety, economic interests and quality of life of residents, businesses and visitors.”
 They also offer advice to new homeowners/homebuyers.
 Recently DCRA even announced an amnesty program that will offer business licenses and corporate registrations to businesses without fines.
 According to an official press release:

 All businesses within the District of Columbia, operating with an expired license or without a license qualify to participate in the program, as do customers with revoked corporate statuses, missing or expired business licenses, and unregistered weights and measures devices.

 I highly recommend applying to this program if it applies to your situation.
 I also I highly recommend bookmarking the DCRA website because it is an essential stop when owning or managing a property in D.C.